Gokul-madhav/home-ring/README.md

 For support and questions:
 - Create an issue in the repository
 - Check the troubleshooting section
-- Review Agora and Firebase documentation
+- Review Agora and Firebase documentation "# home-ring"